ScottConway/mpersistence/README.md

 Inspired by a Numberphile video about multiplicative persistence.
-The purpose was to find the combinations of numbers that could be put together to test the multipliative persistence of a number.
+The purpose was to find the combinations of numbers that could be put together to test the multiplicative persistence of a number.

 You can find out more about multiplicative persistence either from the [Numberphile youtube video](https://www.youtube.com/watch?v=Wim9WJeDTHQ&t=603s)